 You’ll also need to seek permission from the Singapore Land Authority, before buying property as a non-resident foreigner.
 PR holders and local citizens are exempted from this requirement.

 How high property loans can foreigners get in Singapore?

-When applying for a loan, one of the most important terms paying attention to is the so called LTV ratio.
+When applying for a loan, one of the most important terms to pay attention to is the so-called LTV ratio.
 The LTV is shown as a percentage and the amount that the bank will grant you in loan, multiplied by the purchase price, or the valuated price, whichever is higher.

 So how high is the LTV, or should I say, how much will the banks generally be able to pay?

 The LTV is normally 60-80% for local buyers and PR holders.
 There are some banks, for example, OCBC, that offer an equally high LTV to non-resident foreigners, PR holders, and locals (more about that later), whilst other banks, like DBS, offer lower rates to non-resident foreigners.

 TDSR (Total Debt Servicing Ratio)